odysseyindia/odyssey-tours/content/english/tim/itineraries/gujarat/_index.md

           interesting communities including pastoral groups.
 The women of the Kharapat Rabari community do exquisite embroidery using herringbone stitches interspersed with small mirrors, and chain stitches for peacocks and other motifs.
-An interesting weaving method here is Ikat, which involves the continual resist drying of the warp threads before drawing them on the loom.
+An interesting weaving method here is ikat, which involves the continual resist drying of the warp threads before drawing them on the loom.
         date: ''